thanhpd/MaC/wp-content/plugins/spider-facebook/readme.txt

 * Possibility to specify the position of the created button.
 * Facebook Request button can be used to invite the Facebook users to join a game or use a specific third-party application.
 * Possibility to choose between light and dark color schemes for the buttons based on the website colors.
+* Possibility to choose the position of the count boxes.

 In addition to the social integration widgets, Facebook plugin allows having registration possibility with Facebook, which is one of the most common features for the high-end websites. (commercial version)
 Multiple registration possibilities (auto registration, username and password, as well as username/password and Captcha). (commercial version)